rickosborne/cascades/md/10-1-5-weather.md

 But the closet wasn't there.
 Its forward wall was gone, just a drop into empty space.

-My knees gave out on me and I fell back into the galley.
+My knees gave out on me.
+I fell back into the galley.
 My hands were numb to the forearm now, but I managed to prop myself up enough to see the hole.

 It was unreal, like Godzilla had taken a bite out of the airplane.